JuliaComputing/DataSets.jl/README.md

 [![Build Status](https://github.com/c42f/DataSets.jl/workflows/CI/badge.svg)](https://github.com/c42f/DataSets.jl/actions)

 DataSets.jl **decouples data and code** so that algorithms can work in different data environments without changes to the code.
 This makes it easy to *relocate* a computation — for example from your laptop to the cloud, to another user's machine, or to an HPC system.

-with a lightweight layer of metadata called a `DataSet`.
-The `DataSet` bridges the gap between data outside stored outside your program and the data abstractions within.
+The `DataSet` is a lightweight layer of metadata which bridges the gap between data outside your program and the data abstractions within.

-and **records how
-data came to exist**.
-We aim to make data formats and storage pluggable so you can connect your algorithms to new data sources without code changes.
 We aim to record answers the perennial questions "What is this old data?
 How was it generated!?"

 ## How-to